 Over in Philadelphia, performers included Joan Baez, The Four Tops, Black Sabbath, Run DMC, Crosby, Stills and Nash, Judas Priest, Bryan Adams, Beach Boys, George Thorogood & the Destroyers (also with Bo Diddley & Albert Collins), Simple Minds, The Pretenders, Santana (also with Pat Metheny), Ashford & Simpson with Teddy Pendergrass, Madonna, Tom Petty, Neil Young, Eric Clapton, Robert Plant, Duran Duran, Patti LaBelle, Mick Jagger (also with Tina Turner), Bob Dylan, Keith Richards and Ron Wood.

-Beatle Paul McCartney and The Who’s Pete Townsend held Bob Geldof aloft on their shoulders during the London finale, which featured a collective performance of “Do They Know It’s Christmas?”
-Six hours later, the U.S. concert ended with “We Are the World.”
+At the London finale, The Who’s Pete Townsend and Beatle Paul McCartney help up Bob Geldof on their shoulders while taking part in the collective performance of “Do They Know It’s Christmas?”
+The U.S. concert ended six hours later with “We Are the World.”

 Live Aid’s Legacy: Live 8 and Beyond

-The funds Live Aid raised and the publicity it generated encouraged Western nations to make available enough surplus grain to end the immediate hunger crisis in Africa.
-Queen Elizabeth II later knighted Geldof for his efforts and he has remained a committed activist.
+The funds Live Aid raised and the level of publicity it brought forth inspired Western nations to supply enough grain to stop the immediate starvation crisis in Africa.
+Queen Elizabeth II later knighted Geldof for his efforts, and he has remained a committed activist.

 Geldof has said he sees “no political logic” to staging such another Live Aid but Band Aid (this time featuring Chris Martin of Coldplay, Elbow, Foals, Sinead O’Connor and Bono) did release a new version of “Do They Know It’s Christmas” with updated lyrics in November 2014.
 Proceeds from its sales will go toward fighting against Ebola in Africa.